serverless/blog/posts/2016-02-14-serverless-v1.7.0.md

 ### Logging of Deprecation changes

-We heard you and we agree that introducing breaking changes during release can be pretty painful.
+We heard you and we agree that introducing breaking changes can be pretty painful.

 With this release we introduce logging messages which will show you what breaking changes will be introduced in the upcoming release.

-You'll see them by default after upgrading to the next version but you can also disable them if you don't want to see them anymore.
+You'll see them by default after upgrading to the new Serverless version but you can also disable them if you don't want to see them anymore.

-The idea here is that we show you all the upcoming breaking changes and introduce them one version after the announcement.
+The idea here is that we show you all the upcoming breaking changes and implement them one version after the announcement.

 This should give you enough time to update your codebase so that Serverless will run smoothly.